Hill Station

 Kanchenjunga is easily accessible by road.
 It is well-connected with different towns and cities of the state and parts of the country.
 Both private and state-run buses ply their services for the passengers who wish to explore Kanchenjunga.
 Many visitors plan a trip to this beautiful destination by their own car.

-Kanchenjunga is located in the eastern Himalayas, straddling the border between Nepal and the Indian state of Sikkim.
-It lies in the Kanchenjunga Conservation Area in Nepal and the Khangchendzonga National Park in India.
+A2.
+Kanchenjunga is located in the Himalayas, on the border between Nepal and the Indian state of Sikkim.
+It is part of the Kanchenjunga Himal range.

 Download Adotrip App Or Simply Subscribe To Get Exclusive Offers On Flights, Hotels, Buses And More